iluvjava/Fucking_LeetCode_ShitLikeThat/Obsidian Notes/Trie.md

 * The Trie data structure is designed to handle a set of sequences such as sentences and words with a predefined alphebet.
 * This data structure allows for search in real time for a growing prefix from the input.
+* A Trie is a forest/tree, where each node is a symbol from the alphabet, if we take all possible paths from the root node to the leaf while accumulting the symbols, then we obtained all the possible sequences a set.
+	* Or alternatively, we can route to a sub-tree using prefix, and then we will obtain all the sequences in a set such that, they all shared the same prefix.

 ## What it does: